Shawl: History

-Kashmir was a pivotal point through which the wealth, knowledge, and products of ancient India passed to the world.
+Kashmir was a pivotal point in the history of the shawl, serving as the birthplace of one of the most coveted garments in the world.
 Perhaps the most widely known woven textiles are the famed Kashmir shawls.
-The Kanikar, for instance, has intricately woven designs that are formalized imitations of Nature.
+The Kanikar, for instance, has intricately woven designs that are formalized imitations of nature.
 The Chinar leaf (plane tree leaf), apple and cherry blossoms, the rose and tulip, the almond and pear, the nightingale—these are done in deep mellow tones of maroon, dark red, gold yellow and browns.
 Yet another type of Kashmir shawl is the Jamia Vr, which is a brocaded woollen fabric sometimes in pure wool and sometimes with a little cotton added.

 The floral design appears in a heavy, close embroidery-like weave in dull silk or soft pashmina (Persian, meaning "woolen"), and usually comprises small or large flowers delicately sprayed and combined; some shawls have net-like patterns with floral ensemble motifs in them.
 Still another type of Kashmir shawl is the double-sided Dourukha (Persian, meaning "having two faces"), a woven shawl that is so done as to produce the same effect on both sides.
 This is a unique piece of craftsmanship, in which a multi-coloured schematic pattern is woven all over the surface, and after the shawl is completed, the rafugar (expert embroiderer) works the outlines of the motifs in darker shades to bring into relief the beauty of design.
-This attractive mode of craftsmanship not only produces a shawl which is reversible because of the perfect workmanship on both sides, but it combines the crafts of both weaving and embroidery and religious beliefs expressed in different shawls.
+This mode of craftsmanship not only produces a shawl which is reversible because of the perfect workmanship on both sides, but it combines the crafts of both weaving and embroidery and religious beliefs expressed in different shawls.

 The most expensive shawls, called shahtoosh, are made from the under-fleece of the Tibetan antelope or Chiru.
 These shawls are so fine that even a very tightly woven shawl can be easily pulled through a small finger ring.